 The recipe for Kinna’s Laos Chile Paste has been in the family for 4 generations.
 Every ounce is prepared and bottled by hand with pride.

-It is great pleasure to bring this sweet fiery flavor from our kitchen to yours.
+It is a great pleasure to bring this sweet fiery flavor from our kitchen to yours.

 Kinna’s a native of Laos in South East Asia, brought with her a family recipe called “JAEW BONG” ( Laos for “Chile Paste”).

-In Laos this Chile Paste is use us a table condiment and for anything you want to make sweet and fiery.
+In Laos, this Chile Paste is used us a table condiment and for anything, you want to make sweet and fiery.

 Kinna’s is based in Albuquerque N.M.
 USA